 How Do Preppers Store Water Long Term?

-Most experienced preppers use a layered approach to long term water storage — and I do the same thing at my home outside Portland.
+A layered water storage setup in a home garageMost experienced preppers use a layered approach to long-term water storage — and I do the same thing at my home outside Portland.

 Layer 1: Primary large tank.
-This is your anchor — a 55-gallon barrel at minimum, ideally a 250–500 gallon polyethylene tank or IBC tote.
+This is your anchor.
+A 55-gallon barrel at minimum, ideally a 250–500 gallon polyethylene tank or IBC tote.
 It sits in your garage, basement, or on a pad outside.
 It’s your first source during a grid-down event or municipal water failure.

 Layer 3: Treatment and replenishment supplies.
 Even the best emergency water storage goes stale eventually.
-You need the ability to treat and replenish.
-That means water treatment chemicals (unscented household bleach at 8 drops per gallon per EPA guidance, or commercial preservatives like Water Preserver Concentrate), a quality filtration system, and ideally a rainwater harvesting for preppers setup to collect new water.
+You need the ability to treat and replenish — that means water treatment chemicals (unscented household bleach at 8 drops per gallon per EPA guidance, or commercial preservatives like Water Preserver Concentrate), a quality filtration system, and ideally a rainwater harvesting for preppers setup to collect new water.

 How Long Does Stored Water Last?